vitaly-t/pg-promise/README.md

 objects are modified during notification, the client will receive the modified data.

 **NOTES:**
-* If you are pre-processing the data, you should only change properties of the array elements (objects - rows), but never the elements themselves, much less the array's length, as it will break the client's expectation for the data size.
+* If you are pre-processing the data, you should only change properties of the individual elements (objects - rows), but never the elements themselves, much less the array's length, as it will break the client's expectation for the data size.
 * You should always consider possible performance impact when handling this event,